eltoroit/ETOrchestrateDC_Demo/@ELTOROIT/Notes/Deployment.md

         -   Manage Data Cloud Identity Resolution (cdp_identityresolution_api)
         -   Manage Data Cloud Calculated Insight data (cdp_calculated_insight_api)
         -   Access all Data Cloud API resources (cdp_api)
+    -   Maybe it's not a problem of scopes, but a problem of permissions
+        -   Problem not finding segments
+            -   [{"message":"This feature is not currently enabled for this user.","errorCode":"FUNCTIONALITY_NOT_ENABLED"}]
+        -   Added `Data Cloud Marketing Admin` permission set to user
+        -   These permissions seem to be enough
+            -   Manage user data via APIs (api)
+            -   Perform requests at any time (refresh_token, offline_access)

 # ========================================================================================================================